leon4rd/test/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.